b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

 **This system run divede in to two part:**
 #### Metadata Filtering
-- **The first parts is metadata filtering, search for anime that have the same genres, type, episodes count, studios, duration, rating, score and producers with the original anime**
+- **The first parts is metadata filtering, search for anime that have the same genres, type, episodes count, studios, duration, rating, score and producers with the original anime.**
 - **Each element used by the search system is assigned a specific weight.
 Elements with higher weights have a greater influence on the final results, reflecting their relative importance in the ranking process.**
 - **Using jaccard similarity score to compare elements that have string value like genres, scaled similarity for elements that have numeric value type.**
 - **After comparing, multiply the elements score with their respective weights And calculate the total for the final score**
-- **This score will determine how similar the anime is to the original anime**.
+- **This score will determine how similar the anime is to the original anime.**.

 #### Embeddings similarity
 - **The second parts is embeddings similarity, using FAISS to embeddings anime sypnosis and compare to other animes.**